 Think of music festivals, and you’ll probably think of Glastonbury, Coachella, or if you go way back, Woodstock.
 But director Questlove – a.k.a.
 Ahmir Thompson – reminded the world of a long-forgotten great when he opened up a treasure trove of musical history with his movie on the epic 1969 Harlem Cultural Festival.

-Like time-travelling back to a joyous moment in history, it's obvious why this movie ended up winning Best Documentary at the 2022 Oscars as well a whole mantlepiece's worth of other awards.
+Like time-travelling back to a joyous moment in history, it's obvious why Summer of Soul ended up winning Best Documentary at the 2022 Oscars as well a whole mantlepiece's worth of other awards.

 Minding the Gap

 This is one of those documentaries that shouldn’t be passed by just because the initial subject matter doesn’t seem like it will instantly appeal to you.
 Why should I care about some skateboarding kids, you might think?
-Well, because this film - directed by Bing Liu - takes a story so much further.
+Well, because this film, which is directed by Bing Liu, takes a story so much further.

 McCartney 3, 2, 1